mpv-player/mpv/DOCS/man/options.rst

     option will add a new external file.

 ``--cover-art-auto=<no|fuzzy>``
-    Whether to load _external_ cover art automatically (default: fuzzy).
+    Whether to load _external_ cover art automatically.
 Similar to ``--sub-auto`` and ``--audio-file-auto``.
-However, it's currently limited to picking up a whitelist of "album art" filenames (such as ``cover.jpg``), so currently only the ``fuzzy`` choice is available.
-In addition, if a video already has tracks (which are not marked as cover art), external cover art will not be loaded.
+If a video already has tracks (which are not marked as cover art), external cover art will not be loaded.

+    :no:    Don't automatically load cover art.
+    :exact: Load the media filename with an image file extension.
+    :fuzzy: Load cover art with a filename included in an internal whitelist, such as ``cover.jpg``.
+    :all:   Union of exact and fuzzy (default).

     See ``--cover-art-files`` for details about what constitutes cover art.